 If we cancel training or special event as a result of low registration, for example, registrants will be notified by email or phone one week prior to the training date and receive a full refund.
 Where courses are cancelled for reasons beyond our control, then registrants will be given shorter notice and will receive a full refund.
 If a registrant cannot attend training and contacts the Training Institute within 72 hours of the training or special event to cancel, a full refund will be issued.
 If a registrant contacts the Training Institute outside of the 72 hour period, a refund will not be issued.

-In accordance with California Civil Code Section 54.1, any disabled person who may require accommodations (transportation) to participate in any trainings or events, please contact the Training Department at 510-654-4004 at least 5 days in advance.
+In accordance with California Civil Code Section 54.1 any disabled person who may require accommodations to participate in our trainings or special events, please contact the Training Institute at 510-273-4700, x4132 at least 3 days in advance.